 - West Sound Technical Skills Center in Bremerton provides career and technical programming services to a wide range of student-aged kids.
-The number of full- and part-time employees for a small regional learning center is at least 70. - Dan's Food Market in Leavenworth and similar small-to-medium sized grocers provide upwards of 50 jobs. - La Petite Academy in Millcreek and other similarly sized daycare centers can support up to 20 full and part-time jobs. - McDaniel's Do-It Center in Snohomish and other hardware stores can support up to 30 part- and full-time jobs.
+The number of full- and part-time employees for a small regional learning center is at least 70. - Dan's Food Market in Leavenworth and similar small-to-medium sized grocers provide upwards of 50 jobs. - La Petite Academy in Millcreek and other similarly sized daycare centers can support up to 20 full and part-time jobs. - McDaniel's Do-It Center in Snohomish and other hardware stores can support up to 30 part- and fulltime jobs.

-Workshop attendees were generally supportive of this strategy, but needed additional time to discuss the land use and other considerations to facilitate these uses in Sultan.
+Workshop attendees were generally supportive of this strategy, but needed additional time to discuss land use and other considerations to facilitate these uses in Sultan.
+Planning Board members supported the concept of vocational/STEM training center on March 19.
 Comments included:

-- Vocational training facility could help with skilling young people and retain them in the area and provide jobs for educators, while also increasing job density. - Undesirable commercial uses are public storage facilities (large footprint with very low employment)
+- Vocational training facility could help with skilling young people and retain them in the area and provide jobs for educators, while also increasing job density. - Undesirable commercial uses are public storage facilities (large footprint with very low employment) - Senior care or retirement homes could provide jobs and housing - Vocational training or STEM centers are desired. - Cafes and restaurants are desired.